eleda77/eleda77.github.io/docs/vocab_list.md

 **brassica** - a plant of a genus that includes cabbage, turnip, Brussels sprout, and mustard

+**brevet** - a warrant that gives a commissioned officer a higher rank title as a reward, but which may not confer the authority and privileges of real rank

 **brindle** - a brownish or tawny color of animal fur, with streaks of other color

 **bruit** - spread (a report or rumor) widely; a report or rumour

+**buskin** - a calf-high or knee-high boot of cloth or leather

 ### C {#header-title-3}
 **cachet** - the state of being respected or admired; prestige